jakub-stastny/flashcards/README.md

 # Future features

-- Testing the other side of the card.
+- Testing the other side of cards.
 - Support for different forms of words.
 Say "I speak" -> "hablo" (not "hablar" of course).
   Conjugation is the most obvious example, but it goes beyond verbs.